 Students are required to maintain current a RN license in any state where they maintain a clinical site rotation.
 Compact licensure is recognized if applicable.
 A current copy of the student's RN license MUST be provided to the School prior to the expiration date and will be maintained in their individual file.
+Current ACLS/BLS/PALS certification and immunization status MUST be maintained throughout the clinical phase of the program.

 If the School does not receive the required information prior to expiration, the student will be immediately removed from clinical rotation and may be placed on probation.